• Hungarian Language

 Pros

-• Intelligent Rank: Outstanding: Golden Retriever is one of the brightest dog breeds.
+• Intelligence Rating: Outstanding: Golden Retriever is one of the brightest dog breeds.

-• Trainability: Golden Retriever dogs are easy to train.
+• Training Difficulty: Golden Retriever dogs are easy to train.

-• Health Issues: Golden Retrievers are commonly healthy dogs.
+• Health Concerns: Golden Retrievers are commonly healthy dogs.

 • Impulse to Wander or Roam: Golden Retriever dogs tend to escape less than other breeds.

-• Adaptability: Golden Retriever dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Golden Retriever dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Golden Retriever dogs are very kid-friendly dogs.
+• Child Compatibility: Golden Retriever dogs are very kid-friendly dogs.

 • Cat Friendly: Golden Retriever dogs are cat-friendly dogs.